s-ccs/LSLAutoBIDS/README.md

 ***This will be mostly same for all the projects, thus running this command is only recommended once per system.***

 2. __Project Configuration__ : This is to be done once for each new project.
-This store the project details like project name, project id, project description etc.
+This store the project details like project name, project id, project description etc. and is saved in a `projects/<PROJECT_NAME>/project_<PROJECT_NAME>.toml` file
-- Run the command below to create a configuration file template in `/projects/<PROJECT_NAME>/` folder (according to the selected root directories).
+- Run the command below to create a configuration file template in `projects/<PROJECT_NAME>/` folder (according to the selected root directories).

 ```
 lslautobids gen-proj-config -p <projectname>